Norby257/mongo-news/README.md

 # mongo-news

-This is a full-stack web application that aggregates cyber security news.
+This is a full-stack web application that aggregates news from a Chicago based news agency.
 Users can save articles, add and delete comments.

 ## How to use